 The warehouse is the central nervous system managing the flow and storage of commodities within a logistics company.
 It acts as the control room and is the true test of a transportation company’s mettle.
-Factors like location, number, size, layout and design play a huge role in how the movement and logistics of customer goods is managed.
+Factors like location, number, size, layout, and design play a huge role in how the movement and logistics of customer goods are managed.

 Supporting Transport and Freight Services:

-The transport, including freight services, is what literally keeps the customer supply chain moving smoothly without hiccups.
-The physical transfer of goods, from picking them at source, deciding on the best method of shipping along the transport infrastructure, to its final destination, is the professional area of expertise for an experienced logistics company.
-Transportation of commodities can be tricky, especially if the routes by land, air or sea are prone to weather disruptions, political upheavals or security issues.
-A professional logistics company oversees the coordination of transportation services to deliver on maximum utilization of space, strategically routing and timing multiple client consignments to ensure that there are no delays.
+Transport, including freight services, is what keeps the customer supply chain moving smoothly without hiccups.
+The physical transfer of goods, from picking them at source, deciding on the best method of shipping along with the transport infrastructure, to its final destination, is the professional area of expertise for an experienced logistics company.
+Transportation of commodities can be tricky, especially if the routes by land, air, or sea are prone to weather disruptions, political upheavals, or security issues.
+A professional logistics company oversees the coordination of transportation services to deliver on a maximum utilization of space, strategically routing and timing multiple client consignments to ensure that there are no delays.

 Handling of Goods:

 A professional logistics company ensures the proper handling of goods through trained personnel and the use of the correct supporting infrastructure.
 The introduction of digitalization and automation to the handling of goods has added to logistical productivity.
 To go back to the example of Amazon, the company has long used robots to help move merchandise around warehouses.
-Equally, the introduction of Systems Applications and Products (SAP) in data processing for warehouses, inventory management and handling of goods, has increased the volume, speed and the level of service through which a logistics company now transports cargo.
+Equally, the introduction of Systems Applications and Products (SAP) in data processing for warehouses, inventory management, and handling of goods has increased the volume, speed, and level of service through which a logistics company now transports cargo.

-Logistical or industrial packaging is different to the product packaging directed by market trends and consumer behavior.
+Logistical or industrial packaging is different from the product packaging directed by market trends and consumer behavior.
 A logistics company provides packaging that guarantees minimal damage to commodities during material handling and movement.
-Understanding merchandise and how it needs to be packed, handled and transported is a very important part in the movement of goods.
+Understanding merchandise and how it needs to be packed, handled, and transported is a very important part of the movement of goods.